Stock Return Calculator

 Multiple expansion: The price-to-earnings ratio grew.
 Reflects market sentiment rather than business fundamentals.

 A stock that returned 100% through 80% revenue growth is different from one that returned 100% through unchanged revenue but a doubling of P/E ratio.
 The first is fundamentals-driven and can continue.
 The second is sentiment-driven and can reverse.
-Most investors don't distinguish these; long-term holders should, because the return source predicts the forward outlook.
+Most investors don't distinguish these, yet the return source can shape the forward outlook, which makes the distinction useful for long-term holders.

 Dividend reinvestment effect on total return

 Whether dividends are reinvested or taken as cash substantially changes the compound return.
-10,000 invested at 5% price growth with 3% dividend yield, no reinvestment: 16,289 ending value + 3,000 cumulative dividends = 19,289 total after 10 years (7.6% CAGR).
-Same investment with dividend reinvestment: 21,589 ending value (8.0% CAGR).
-The gap grows over time — by year 30, reinvestment produces about 25-30% more terminal wealth than cash-taking.
-For long-term holders, automatic dividend reinvestment is structurally important.
+10,000 invested at 5% price growth with 3% dividend yield, no reinvestment: 16,289 ending value plus 3,000 in cumulative cash dividends = 19,289 total after 10 years, about 6.79% a year on the combined figure.
+The same investment with dividends reinvested grows to roughly 21,589 (about 8.0% a year).
+The gap widens over time — by year 30, reinvestment can produce roughly 25-30% more terminal wealth than taking dividends as cash.
+Over long horizons, automatic dividend reinvestment makes a sizeable difference to the compounded outcome.

 Nominal vs real returns